Ludovico Valenti

-Ludovico Valenti (born in Trevi, Umbria, 27 April 1695 – died in Rome, 18 October 1763) was an Italian nobleman, ecclesiastical lawyer, papal bureaucrat, Cardinal, and Bishop of Rimini.
+Ludovico Valenti (27 April 1695 in Trevi, Umbria – 18 October 1763 in Rome) was an Italian nobleman, ecclesiastical lawyer, papal bureaucrat, Cardinal, and Bishop of Rimini.

 Family and Youth

 Ludovico was the son of Alessandro Valenti and Paolina Venturelli.
 He had two siblings, Gaetano and Gaetana.
 His uncle Ferdinando was a Consistorial Advocate (lawyer practicing in the ecclesiastical courts of the Roman Curia).
 A distant relative was Cardinal Erminio Valenti (1564-1618), Bishop of Faenza, who had also had a career as an ecclesiastical lawyer.
 Benedetto Valenti was a scholar and canon lawyer under popes Clement VII and Paul III.

 Legal career

 He pursued legal studies at the University of Rome, La Sapienza, obtaining a doctorate in utroque iure on 20 March 1719.
 He began a career as a lawyer by serving as a coadjutor (assistant) to his uncle Ferdinando, the Consistorial Advocate.